Lombiq/NPM-Targets/Readme.md

 ```

-## Using pnpm for package restore
+## Using PNPM for package restore

-[Pnpm](https://pnpm.io/) is a faster and more efficient package manager.
-If it's installed globally, then the module will use that instead of *npm* to restore packages.
+[PNPM](https://pnpm.io/) is a faster and more efficient package manager.
+If it's installed globally, then the module will use `pnpm` instead of `npm` to restore packages.

-To install *pnpm* globally run this command: `npm install pnpm -g`.
+To install `pnpm` globally run this command: `npm install pnpm -g`.
 Once it's complete, the module will automatically use that to restore packages.

 ## Global NPM vs Userspace NPM via Node Version Manager on Linux